dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 they designate.

-The C-FFI library provides an initial set of designator classes corresponding to C’s fundamental types, as well as macros for generating designator classes corresponding to C’s pointer types and for extending the translation between C data and Dylan objects.
+The C-FFI library provides an initial set of designator classes corresponding to C's fundamental types, as well as macros for generating designator classes corresponding to C's pointer types and for extending the translation between C data and Dylan objects.

 Designator classes that correspond to fundamental numeric types are not